jeju5/management/cs/aws/aws_developer.md

     * One consumer instance can handle multiple shards using multiple processors.
     * Best Practice: AutoScaling Group
 * AWS Storages
   * AWS Storage Gateway: The Storage Gateway service is primarily used for attaching infrastructure located in a Data center to the AWS Storage infrastructure.
-The AWS documentation states that; "You can think of a file gateway as a file system mount on S3." (=File system on S3)
+The AWS documentation states that; "You can think of a file gateway as a file system mount on S3." (=File system on S3) (=Hybrid Storage that enables on-premise app to use AWS Storage)
   * Amazon Elastic File System (EFS) is a mountable file storage service for EC2, but has no connection to S3 which is an object storage service. (=Object Storage on EC2)
   * Amazon Elastic Block Store (EBS) is a block level storage service for use with Amazon EC2 and again has no connection to S3. (=Block Storage on EC2)